🎓 Program Overview

 - CDK (Component Dev Kit): drag-and-drop, virtual scrolling, overlay, and accessibility utilities

-- Standalone pipes and directives: building reusable, tree-shakeable UI utilities
+- Standalone pipes and directives: reusable, tree-shakeable UI utilities

-- SignalR client in Angular: connecting to the ASP.NET Core SignalR hub β real-time notifications, live dashboards, and collaborative features
+- SignalR client in Angular: connecting to the ASP.NET Core SignalR hub — real-time notifications and live dashboards

-- Component testing with TestBed: testing Signals-based components, mocking services, and testing async behaviour
+- Component testing with TestBed and Angular Testing Library: Signals-based components, accessible queries, and interaction testing

-The final backend phase covers the patterns and infrastructure that enterprise .NET applications require in production β messaging, caching, background processing, observability, and the security hardening that regulated industries demand.
+The patterns and infrastructure that enterprise .NET applications require in production — messaging, caching, background processing, observability, and the security hardening that regulated industries demand.

 - MassTransit with RabbitMQ: configuring exchanges, queues, and consumer concurrency